 Science • Technology • Engineering • Art • Math

-Course Description: Chemistry is a college prep course that is math-oriented where techniques in problem solving and working in cooperative learning groups are greatly emphasized.
+Course Description: Chemistry and Physics are college prep courses that are math-oriented where techniques in problem solving and working in cooperative learning groups are greatly emphasized.

 I. Warm-up Activities

 1. During the first few minutes of class, students will be assigned a warm-up activity.

 2. Students are expected to work without talking to other classmates and are expected to complete the assigned activity within the given time, which is typically 5 minutes.
 Unfinished work will not receive the points.
 If the warm-up activity is to read the lab background and answer questions related to the lab,unfinished work means that you will not be able to participate in that day’s lab.